juan1402/AndroidForms/README.md

 ## Android Forms Made Easy
 **Warining, this library only works with androidx !!!** :boom:

-Add validations to your Text Input EditText in just a few lines of code
+##Validations on your EditText in just a few lines of code

 add this dependency to your build.gradle file